 As there are thresholds for funding, the requests go through funding changes prior to approval to meet the funding requirements of each program.
 The attached excel spreadsheets detail the full rating and ranking and funding requirements.
 Due to the complicated nature of meeting funding requirements, this table provides the final recommendations and the full breakdown of rating and ranking are available on the spreadsheet.
 The total funding request was \$1,791,233.
-The Entitlement funding of \$173,179 is limited to assist residents in the City of Salinas only.
-The State ESG funding can be utilized for residents of Monterey and San Benito Counties.
+The Entitlement funding of \$173,930 is limited to assist residents in the City of Salinas only.